 IBM flexes social media marketing to showcase the company’s history while connecting with current and potential customers.
 The storytelling approach creates organic engagement and establishes the brand’s personality on social media.

 - Hosting Events

 It’s tough to beat in-person demand generation.
-While online interactions may dominate the demand generation landscape, in-person events can be extremely powerful tools.
-Conferences are high-volume, interactive events that typically involve many businesses within a given industry.
+While online interactions may dominate the demand generation, in-person events can be extremely powerful tools.
+Conferences are high-volume, interactive events typically involving many businesses within a given industry.

 Top Lead Generation Strategies